 Challenge discrimination.
 See it.
 Report it.

-Below is a list of ways in which you can report Homophobia within football.
-Please read the descriptions to find the best route possible for your needs.
+Below is a list of ways you can report LGBTQ+ discrimination within football.
+Please read the descriptions carefully to find the most appropriate route for your situation.

 Kick it Out

-Kick it Out fight all forms discrimination, making sure football is a game for everyone – and that means putting equality and inclusion up front.
+Kick It Out campaigns against all forms of discrimination, working to ensure football is a game for everyone by placing equality and inclusion at its heart.

 Report Online: https://www.kickitout.org/report